isomerpages/moe-xingnanpri/_p1-to-p6-form-teachers/P2 Teachers.md

 Primary 2I

-"I believe every child has the potential to develop and discover his or her unique talent and abilities with the right support and encouragement."
+I believe every child has the potential to develop and discover his or her unique talent and abilities with the right support and encouragement.

 [**Peh_Poh_Hwa_A@schools.gov.sg**](mailto:Peh_Poh_Hwa_A@schools.gov.sg)